-, how prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment how the use of placed and drugs can lead to ricky covered. how the use of alcohol and drugs can lead to risky sexual behaviour how to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment.
+• the facts about the full range of contraceptive choices and options available the facts around pregnancy including miscarriage • that there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help) • how the different sexually transmitted infections (STIs), including HIV/AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing how prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment how the use of alcohol and drugs can lead to risky sexual behaviour • how to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment.
 Self Identity Some of our students will go on to define themselves as lesbian, gay, bisexual or transgender.
 We acknowledge some students may have LGBT parents/carers, brothers or sisters and other family friends.
 All of our students will meet and work with LGBT people now and in the future.
 Our approach to RSHE will reflect this and teaching will be sensitive and age appropriate both in content and approach.
 This content will be integrated into the programme rather than a stand-alone unit.
 We actively tackle homophobic bullying.
 At Ashlawn School, our values ensure that the Fundamental British Values are promoted and that we move beyond tolerance of diversity to acceptance & appreciation of difference and celebration of all individuals in society and the contribution that they make.